+Premises, software, and equipment are included in other assets on the Combined Statement of Condition.
 The FHLBanks record premises, software, and equipment at cost less accumulated depreciation and amortization and compute depreciation using the straight-line method over the estimated useful lives of assets, which range from one to 40 years.
-The FHLBanks amortize leasehold improvements using the straight-line method over the shorter of the estimated useful life of the improvement or the remaining term of the lease.
-The FHLBanks may capitalize improvements and major renewals but expense ordinary maintenance and repairs when incurred.
-The FHLBanks include gains and losses on the disposal of premises, software, and equipment in non-interest income (loss).
+Leasehold improvements are amortized using the straight-line method over the shorter of the estimated useful life of the improvement or the remaining term of the lease.
+The FHLBanks capitalize improvements and major renewals but expense ordinary maintenance and repairs when incurred.
+The FHLBanks capitalize and amortize the cost of computer software developed or obtained for internal use over future periods.
+In addition, the FHLBanks include gains and losses on the disposal of premises, software, and equipment in non-interest income (loss) on the Combined Statement of Income.